-Explore the Working in Canada Tool to obtain information and referrals to help you prepare to work, specific to where you live (or plan to live) in Canada.
+Visit Job Bank to obtain information and referrals to help you prepare to work, specific to where you live (or plan to live) in Canada.

 If you want to move to Ontario, this section provides practical information on the immigration process.
 The Government of Canada decides who can come to Canada.
 This section of the website tells you how to apply to immigrate and explains the different categories (known as classes) of immigrants, family sponsorship, refugee status and similar issues.